It was at Conny’s Studio near Cologne that a number of landmark recordings were completed, notably KRAFTWERK’s

 KRAFTWERK Autobahn (1974)

 Under Plank’s stewardship, ‘Autobahn’ was KRAFTWERK’s breakthrough release as their transition into electronic pop.
 Ralf Hütter’s octave shifting Minimoog formed the rhythm backbone alongside a futuristic electronic snap, while Florian Schneider’s ARP Odyssey took the melodic lead over a 22 minute car journey.
 But with Hütter and Schneider growing increasingly confident, the parent album was to be their last recording with Plank.

 Available on the KRAFTWERK album ‘Autobahn’ via EMI Music

 HARMONIA Deluxe (1975)

-Unable to recreate NEU! live as a duo, Rother headed to Forst to meet with Dieter Moebius and Hans-Joachim Roedelius of CLUSTER to sound them out as possible collaborators to augment the sound.
+Unable to recreate NEU! live as a duo, Rother headed to Forst to meet with Dieter Moebius and Hans-Joachim Roedelius of CLUSTER to discuss the possibility of collaborating to augment their sound.
 While their debut ‘Musik Von Harmonia’ was recorded as a trio, for the follow-up ‘Deluxe’, they added vocals, a drummer in Mani Neumeier of GURU GURU and Plank to assist with production.
 The wonderful synth work on the title track signalled a melodic sensibility equal to KRAFTWERK.

 Available on the album ‘Deluxe’ via Grönland Records

 CLUSTER Sowiesoso (1976)

 Plank’s association with Dieter Moebius and Hans-Joachim Roedelius began in 1969.
 Their fourth album ‘Sowiesoso’ was CLUSTER’s first fully realised exploration into ambient electronics.
 With gentle melodic phrasing and unimposing rhythmical patterns, the title track was a wonderfully hypnotic adventure that welcomed the listener into the soothing world of the long player’s remaining aural delights.

 Available on the CLUSTER album ‘Sowiesoso’ via Bureau B

 LA DÜSSELDORF Time (1976)

 The third NEU! album saw a two sided approach with a frustrated Klaus Dinger looking to seek the limelight.
 He finally got what he wanted in LA DÜSSELDORF.
 With his brother Thomas and Hans Lampe as percussionists, he headed down a more aggressive direction on their debut self-titled LP produced by Plank.
 There was a lot of Düsseldorf as the frantic tracks ‘Düsseldorf ’and ‘La Düsseldorf’ proved, but ‘Time’ was the epic lengthy album closer that built to a brooding climax.